14 Apr Manufactured or Modular Home – What’s the Difference?

 A modular home, unlike its manufactured counterpart, does not ship fully assembled, nor is it built on a chassis.
 It is built to about 80-90% completion in a factory before transportation to the homebuyer’s property.
 The home arrives at the job site in multiple pieces, and a crane operator sets each piece in its place on the foundation.
 Once it is completed, a prefabricated modular home looks indistinguishable from a traditionally built home.

-Important Distinctions Regarding Modular Homes
+Distinctions of Modular Homes

 - They must be built to the EXACT same local, state and regional building codes as homes built on-site and are covered by a builder’s warranty.